thingsboard/thingsboard.github.io/_includes/docs/user-guide/alarms.md

 {% endcapture %}
 {% include templates/info-banner.md content=difference %}

+Once the alarm is assigned, the user will receive a notification about it.

+{% include images-gallery.html imageCollection="assignee-alarm-2" %}

 ### Acknowledge and/or clear alarm

 Alarms have four statuses: acknowledged/unacknowledged/active/clear.

-To acknowledge the alarm, click on the "acknowledge" icon in the Alarms table widget or click on the "acknowledge" button in the alarm details window.
+To acknowledge the alarm, click on the "Acknowledge" icon in the Alarms table widget or click on the "Acknowledge" button in the alarm details window on the "Alarms" page, or on the "Alarms" tab of the entity details window.

 {% include images-gallery.html imageCollection="acknowledge-alarm" %}